Erasmus + and Exchange students

 Every year, Polytech Lille is pleased to host exchange students from partner institutions for one semester or a full academic year.

-There can be specific bilateral agreements, Erasmus agreements or inter-country exchange programmes such as FITEC programs for Brazil, Argentina and Mexico or BCI programme between France and Quebec.
+There can be specific bilateral agreements, Erasmus or inter-country exchange programmes such as FITEC programs for Brazil and Argentina.

 Terms of admission